Science of Climate Change

 Global surface warming is what happens when increased GHGs trap increasing heat energy in the lower atmosphere.

-Rhat's actually global climate system heating.
-Most of the heat (90%)goes straight to the oceans, with global surface warming a small amount that gets released from the oceans.
+Increased atmospheric GHGs actually heat the global climate system.
+Most of the heat (90%)goes straight to the oceans, with global surface warming only a relatively small amount that gets released from the oceans.

 The sources of the greenhouse emissions.